What is Food Addiction: UPFA, Volume Addiction, and Trauma-Informed Recovery

 Read this for an overview of food addiction, now often referred to ultra-processed food, sugar, or carbohydrate addiction.

-Food Addiction, or Ultra-Processed Food Addiction (UPFA), is a brain adaptation where high-sugar and ultra-processed substances trigger dopamine responses similar to addictive drugs resulting in eating behaviours that continue despite negative consequences.
+Food Addiction, often called Ultra-Processed Food Addiction (UPFA), or, more recently Ultra-Processed Food Use Disorder (UPFUD), is a brain adaptation where high-sugar and ultra-processed substances trigger dopamine responses similar to addictive drugs resulting in eating behaviours that continue despite negative consequences.
 Research also identifies Volume Addiction as a distinct phenotype where the compulsion lies in the reaching the physical sensation of over-fullness.
 Recovery may require a multi-modal approach including abstinence or harm reduction strategies, education, ways to manage and reduce food noise, emotional and nervous system regulation, coping skills, finding meaning, purpose and identity and community support.
 Internal Family Systems (IFS) is a trauma-informed therapy modality to support deeper healing of often underlying attachment wounding and trauma.
 From a compassionate angle, addiction is best described as a highly adaptive, protective purpose in service of survival.
 It helps with nervous system state regulation and protection from pain, overwhelm, and dysregulation.

 Key Terms & Acronyms